breez/breez-sdk-docs/src/notifications/custom_notifications.md

         private const val TAG = "CustomJob"
     }

-    // Use the `onEvent` function to handle events from the Breez SDK
-    // that can be used in your task override fun onEvent(e: BreezEvent) {}

     // The `start` function is called once the SDK instance is connected override fun start(breezSDK: BlockingBreezServices) {
         // Remember if you are using a custom notification channel, you have to register it first